run-ai/docs/docs/Researcher/cli-reference/runai-port-forwarding.md

 ## Description

-Forward one or more local ports to the selected job.
-The forwarding session ends when the selected job terminates.
+Forward one or more local ports to the selected job or a pod within the job.
+The forwarding session ends when the selected job terminates or the terminal is interrupted.

-Usage:

-To use port forwarding:

-1. Open a local terminal session.
-2. Find the target server using `<runai list -p <name of project>>`.
-3. Run the following command:
-     `runai port-forward <JOB_NAME> [flags]`

-!!!Note

-    1. You need to use port forwarding to get to the SSH on the server.

-    2. You must use the SSH port that the server is listening to.

-    3. You must use a local session for port forwarding to the SSH port of the server.
-This is to ensure that you do not leave SSH sessions open for too long.

-    4. If a port forwarding session is terminated, all connections to that session will be terminated.
-You will need to rerun the `port-forward` command to reinstate port forwarding.
-Then, all previously connected users must reconnect.

 ### Examples

-1. Port forward connections from localhost:8080 to <job-name> on port 8090.
+1. Port forward connections from localhost:8080 (localhost is the default) to <job-name> on port 8090.

-    `runai port-forward <job-name> --port 8080:8090 --address localhost`
+    `runai port-forward <job-name> --port 8080:8090`

-2. Port forward connections from 0.0.0.0:8080 to <job-name> on port 8080.
+2. Port forward connections from 192.168.1.23:8080 to <job-name> on port 8080.

-    `runai port-forward <job-name> --port 8080 --address 0.0.0.0 [require privileges]`
+    `runai port-forward <job-name> --port 8080 --address 192.168.1.23`

 3. Port forward multiple connections from localhost:8080 to <job-name> on port 8090 and localhost:6443 to <job-name> on port 443.

-    `runai port-forward <job-name> --port 8080:8090  --port 6443:443--address localhost`
+    `runai port-forward <job-name> --port 8080:8090  --port 6443:443`

+4. Port forward into a specific pod in a multi-pod job.

+    `runai port-forward <job-name> --port 8080:8090 --pod <pod-name>`

 ### Global flags